cu-scalab/project-3/readme.md

 2. You should track all relevant info for the access, including if it is a miss or hit and requires a mem access.
 (The trick is that you can get multiple memory refs if you are evicted while line is dirty)

-3. Also summary stats (hits/misses/accesses/ratios).
+3. Also create a summary stats (hits/misses/accesses/ratios) and print it.

 4. Sample Input File looks like below